|

 Use of microphones and other public address system is restricted to special announcements, funeral songs,

-music and oratons.
+music and orations.

 An infringement of the provisions hereunder by a bereaved family shall upon proof thereof render it liable